sailpoint-oss/powershell-sdk/sdk-output/v3/docs/SearchApi.md

 > void Search-Count<br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-Search1] <PSCustomObject><br>

-Count the number of Documents satisfying a Query
+Count Documents Satisfying a Query

-Performs a search with provided query and returns count of results in the X-Total-Count header.
+Performs a search with a provided query and returns the count of results in the X-Total-Count header.

 ### Example
 ```powershell